semihyavuzz/ml_base/README.md

 # Basic ML Tools

-Package for basic ML tools for classification and clustering.
+Package for basic ML tools for general classification and ranking.

 ## Getting Started